A Waterfall in the Middle of Town

 Can you swim at Rumford Falls?

 No. Swimming is not safe or permitted in the gorge below the falls.
-The current is strong, the rocks are slippery, and the dam releases can change water levels without warning.
+The current is strong, the rocks are slippery, and dam releases can change water levels without warning.

 Is there a trail at Rumford Falls?